-Kala Shah — Community Heroes Co-Founder and Executive Director, Community Connector, Soccer Mom of 3 (President): Kala has been on a lifelong quest to figure out what drives people to make their unique positive impact in the world.
-As a mom to three boys and like many parents out there, she was seeking a way to authentically teach her own kids about gratitude, compassion and service.
-She has worked on national and statewide policy initiatives to advance the 3Es (economy, environment and equity), with organizations to put those sustainability values to practice and as a funder to encourage civic involvement and activism.
+Kala Venugopal Shah — Community Heroes Co-Founder, Executive Director and Board President, Community Connector, Soccer Mom: Kala has been on a lifelong quest to figure out what drives people to make their unique positive impact in the world.
+As a mom to three boys and like many parents out there, she was seeking a way to authentically teach her own kids about gratitude, compassion and service and launched Community Heroes to help drive a cultural shift from “ME” to “WE.”
+She has worked on national and statewide policy initiatives to advance the 3Es (economy, environment and equity) with organizations to put those sustainability values to practice and as a funder to encourage civic involvement and activism.
 She has a Master’s in Public Policy from Georgetown University and a Bachelor of Arts in Government and French from the University of Texas at Austin.

 Kevin Lee — Community Heroes Tech Guy: Kevin helps put inspiring ideas into action in digital form.
 He was formerly director of email remarketing for Bankrate Insurance and also held the role of director of data strategy, where he oversaw the company’s online insurance applications and testing program.
 Previously, he was a channel manager at Knight Ridder Digital.
 Kevin has an MBA from the Ross School of Business at the University of Michigan and a B.S. in Electrical Engineering and Computer Sciences from U.C.
 Berkeley.
 In his off hours, he enjoys following baseball, college football and playing word games and logic puzzles.

-Suzanne Lettrick — Educator, Qualitative Researcher, Real-World Learning Coach: Suzanne is an educator, qualitative researcher, and innovator in “real world learning.”
-Through her life’s work and research she seeks to answer questions about human potential, fulfillment, and connection.
+Suzanne Lettrick — Community Heroes Research Guru, Educator, Qualitative Researcher, Real-World Learning Coach: Through her life’s work and research, Suzanne seeks to answer questions about human potential, fulfillment, and connection.
 She is an expert on adolescent development and cognition, and has extensive experience through her work both as classroom teacher and now in private practice providing custom strategies to all types of learners, including those with academic challenges and those with unique interests in learning and creating in the real world.
 As researcher, Suzanne directed a large study based in Jordan on the entrepreneurial mindsets and ecosystems of youth in nine Middle Eastern and African countries.
 She graduated with her second masters in education (2011) from Harvard University’s Mind, Brain and Education program with Howard Gardner as her mentor.
-Her most recent research projects explore 1) individual and community wellbeing within Tibetan Buddhist and Himalayan nomadic societies as well as 2) the development and expression of pro-social behaviors in children of Marin County, Calif.
+Her most recent research projects explore 1.) individual and community wellbeing within Tibetan Buddhist and Himalayan nomadic societies as well as 2.) the development and expression of pro-social behaviors in children of Marin County, Calif.

-Nimish Shah — Engineer, Analyst Extraordinaire (Secretary): Nimish has a background in wireless communications technology, both in research and development, as well as strategic planning.
+Nimish Shah — Community Heroes Board Secretary, Engineer, Analyst Extraordinaire: Nimish has a background in wireless communications technology, both in research and development, as well as strategic planning.
 He has spent the past two decades helping bring successive mobile wireless technologies to market.
 He enjoys coaching his sons’ soccer and basketball teams and is an active Scout leader.
-He has a B.S. in Engineering from Cornell University and an M.S. in Engineering from UC Berkeley.
+He has a B.S. in Engineering from Cornell University and an M.S. in Engineering from U.C.
+Berkeley.

-Julie Allegro — Venture Capitalist and Founder/Chair of V Foundation Wine Celebration: Over 20 years in technology industry as both an investor and operator.
+Julie Allegro — Venture Capitalist and Founder/Chair of V Foundation Wine Celebration: More than 20 years in technology industry as both an investor and operator.
 Founder of two venture firms in the seed stage arena achieving top percentile returns.
 Director of Internet of PFI, a telecommunications startup and early pioneer in building fiber optic networks for 14 cities that turned out to be some of the most profitable in the industry.
 Strong network into the sports, media and technology worlds have proven real accelerators for entrepreneurs, investors and other stakeholders of Julie’s initiatives.
 Founder and Chairwoman of the Wine Celebration, Board of the V Foundation for Cancer Research, V Capital Campaign Committee.
-The Wine Celebration is now the 3rd largest charity auction in the US raising over $80M.
-Strategic advisor from seed stage to exit for Bazaarvoice.
+The Wine Celebration is now the third largest charity auction in the U.S., raising more than $80M.
+Strategic adviser from seed stage to exit for Bazaarvoice.
 Board Member for Tango Card, Pley, Trace and Feed.fm.
 Board Observer MassRelevance (Spreadfast) and OrderGroove.
 MBA in Finance, The Wharton School, University of Pennsylvania and B.S. in Entrepreneurial & Strategic Management, The Wharton School.

 Bob Lenz — Project-Based Learning, 21st Century Skills Education, and Performance Assessment: Bob is Executive Director of the Buck Institute for Education (BIE).
 Before taking the helm at BIE, he was the co-founder of Envision Education and served as its CEO and Chief of Innovation.
 Under Bob’s leadership, Envision Education put into practice a highly successful redesign model that has opened a path to college and college retention for underserved urban students at Envision’s three Bay Area arts and technology high schools.
 Bob also launched Envision Learning Partners, that works with schools, districts and networks of schools across the country as they adopt the Envision Schools College and Career Ready Student Performance Assessment System.
 He is recognized nationally as a leader in high school redesign, Project Based Learning, 21st century skills education, and performance assessment.
 The William and Flora Hewlett Foundation has recognized Bob as a Senior Deeper Learning Fellow.
 He is the author of Transforming Schools: Using Project-Based Learning, Performance Assessment and Common Core Standards.